sanicsquirtle420/olemiss-code/README.md

-# Ole Miss Java Files
+# Ole Miss Code Repository
 Currently studying at the University of Mississippi, and I will be uploading all of my code into this repository